zeroheure/odoo-seo/README.md

 * SEO menu : obfuscate some menu links
 * SEO description size : configurable size of meta description field
+* How to Use XML Sitemaps to Boost SEO https://www.searchenginejournal.com/xml-sitemaps-seo/266907/

 ## Other informations
 * For SEO advices see http://www.abondance.com (french)